-It was at Waterloo on 18 June 1815 that the forces of the Duke of Wellington, together with Prussian forces, claimed an historic victory over Napoleon Bonaparte and his army.
-In fact, this was to be the final battle of the Napoleonic Wars and the end of over two decades of conflict.
+It was at Waterloo on 18 June 1815 that the forces of the Duke of Wellington, together with Prussian allies, claimed a historic victory over Napoleon Bonaparte and his army.
+In fact, this was to be the final battle of the Napoleonic Wars and the end of over two decades of conflict for France.
 For Napoleon, it meant the end of his rule and his career.

 Now managed by the English Heritage, Apsley House has a range of worthwhile things to see, such as its remarkable regency interiors and exhibits relating to the Duke of Wellington.
-There are many things at Apsley House which belonged to the Duke, including his impressive art collection, much of which once formed part of the Spanish Royal Collection and which includes pieces by several famous artists such as Canova and Velazquez.
+The site also boasts the Duke’s impressive art collection, which includes pieces by several famous artists such as Canova and Velazquez.

-Following his death at Walmer Castle in Deal on 14 September 1852, the Duke of Wellington was given a state funeral and interred in the crypt of the iconic St Paul’s Cathedral, next to Lord Nelson.
+Following his death at Walmer Castle in Deal on 14 September 1852, the Duke of Wellington was given a state funeral and interred in the crypt of the iconic St. Paul’s Cathedral, next to Lord Nelson.